metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 # SERIALIZATION

-To serialize a Web::Mention object into JSON, enable &lt;the JSON module's "convert\_blessed" fetaure|JSON/"convert\_blessed">, and then use one of that module's JSON-encoding functions on this object.
+To serialize a Web::Mention object into JSON, enable [the JSON module's "convert\_blessed" feature](https://metacpan.org/pod/JSON#convert_blessed), and then use one of that module's JSON-encoding functions on this object.
 This will result in a JSON string containing all the pertinent information about the webmention, including its verification status, any content and metadata